Elias Díaz Player Props: Rockies vs. Angels

-The Colorado Rockies, including Elias Diaz and his .595 slugging percentage over his past 10 games, battle starting pitcher Griffin Canning and the Los Angeles Angels at Coors Field, Saturday at 9:10 PM ET.
+The Colorado Rockies, including Elias Diaz and his .615 slugging percentage over his past 10 games, take on starter Tyler Anderson and the Los Angeles Angels at Coors Field, Sunday at 3:10 PM ET.

-In his previous game, he racked up two extra-base hits (3-for-5 with a double, a home run and four RBI) against the Angels.
+He had a hitless showing in his previous game (0-for-1) against the Angels.

 Elias Díaz Game Info & Props vs. the Angels